Director: Dennis W. Dickson, M.D.

 Title: Genetics and Molecular Biology of Parkinsonism

-The Mayo Clinic Udall Center draws upon strengths of clinical genetics of familial parkinsonian disorders conducted by the Clinical Core and on the growing collection of parkinsonian brains collected by the Neuropathology Core.
-The Genetic Core is tightly linked to the other cores and to the two funded projects.
-Research projects are focused on gene discovery for parkinsonian disorders (Project 1) and on the pathologic correlates of common genetic variants identified through genome wide association studies of PSP and PD (Project 2).
+The Center draws upon strengths of clinical genetics of familial parkinsonian disorders conducted by the Clinical Core (Zbigniew Wszolek, MD) and on the characterization of parkinsonian brains collected by the Neuropathology Core (Dr. Dickson).
+The Genetic Core (Owen Ross, PhD) is tightly linked to the other cores and to the two research projects.
+Through the Administrative Core (Dr. Dickson), the Center also collaborates with other Udall Centers, promotes career enhancement of young investigators, and actively participates in outreach to the local patient and caregiver community.

 Research at the Mayo Udall Center addresses research priorities from NINDS PD2014, including:

 The brain bank at Mayo Clinic houses fixed and frozen brain specimens of Parkinsonian disorders, including over 1200 frozen brains with Lewy bodies, over 1000 with PSP, over 160 with CBD and over 130 with MSA.